BitPoet/CacheRedis/README.md

 	 - Specify the future date you want it to expire (any value above 2592000 will be treated as a unix timestamp).
 	 - Specify `CacheRedis::expireNever` to prevent expiration.
 	 - Specify `CacheRedis::expireSave` to expire when any page or template is saved.
+	 - Specify a selector string.
+In that case, whenever a page is saved that matches the selector, the cache for the file is cleared.
+	 - You can specify multiple selectors as an array.
+This can make sense with multiple selectors and/or if you want to specify selector expiry and a maximum lifetime.
 	 - Omit for default value, which is `CacheRedis::expireDaily`.

 - array `$options`